 S – Sequela.
 The seventh character extension “S” indicates a complication or condition that arises as a direct result of an injury.
 An example of a sequela is a scar resulting from a burn.

-In some instances, you may need to record multiple codes for a single condition.
+In some scenarios, you may need to record multiple codes for a single condition.
 Notes in the Tabular List indicate whether you’re required to report more than one code.
-These notes use verbiage such as “Use additional code” or “Code first.” (“Code first” indicates you should code the underlying condition first.)
-You should also be aware that ICD-10 includes several combination codes, which are single codes used to classify two or more conditions that often occur together.
+These notes use verbiage like “Use additional code” or “Code first.” (“Code first” indicates you should code the underlying condition first.)
+Remember that ICD-10 also includes several combination codes, which are single codes used to classify two or more conditions that often occur together.

 With injury codes, you often will submit external cause codes that further describe the scenario that resulted in the injury.
 You will find these codes in Chapter 20: External cause codes.
 These are secondary codes, which means they further describe the cause of an injury or health condition by capturing how it happened (cause), the intent (intentional or accidental), the place the event occurred, the activity the patient was engaged in at the time of the event, and the person’s status (e.g., civilian or military).
 You can assign as many external cause codes as necessary to explain the patient’s condition to the fullest extent possible.

-In this case, let’s say the patient strained his or her Achilles tendon while running on a treadmill at a gym.
+In this case, let’s say a patient strained an Achilles tendon while running on a treadmill at a gym.
 To code for this particular set of circumstances, you will need an activity code, a place of occurrence code, and an external cause status code.

 As shown above, the appropriate activity code for running on a treadmill is Y93.A1; the place of occurrence code for a gym is Y92.39; and the external cause status code in this case would be Y99.8, recreating or sport not for income or while a student.

-So, in this example, you would submit a grand total of four ICD-10 codes to accurately describe that the patient presented with an Achilles tendon sprain in his or her right foot—an injury the patient suffered while recreationally running on a treadmill at a gym.
+So, in this example, you would submit a grand total of four ICD-10 codes to accurately describe that the patient presented with a right Achilles tendon sprain—an injury the patient suffered while recreationally running on a treadmill at a gym.

 - In addition to codes found in Chapter 19: Injury, poisoning and certain other consequences of external causes, many of the codes applicable to rehab therapists appear in Chapter 13: Diseases of the musculoskeletal system and connective tissue.
 Most of these codes have site and laterality designations to describe the bone, joint, or muscle related to the patient’s condition.

-- For conditions involving multiple sites, such as osteoarthritis, there often is a “multiple sites” code available.
+- For conditions involving multiple sites, such as osteoarthritis, there is often a “multiple sites” code.
 If no “multiple sites” code is available, you should report multiple codes to indicate all of the different sites involved.

-- Bone vs. Joint: In some cases, the bone is affected at the lower end (e.g., Osteoporosis, M80, M81).
+- In some treatment scenarios, the bone is affected at the lower end (e.g., Osteoporosis, M80, M81).
 Even though the affected area may be located at the joint, the site of the condition is still considered the bone, not the joint.

-- Acute traumatic vs. Chronic or Recurrent: Many musculoskeletal conditions are the result of previous injury or trauma, or they are recurrent conditions.
+- Many musculoskeletal conditions are the result of previous injury or trauma, or they are recurrent conditions.
 Most bone, joint, or muscle conditions resulting from healed injuries appear in Chapter 13 (the “M” chapter).
 This chapter also includes most recurrent bone, joint, or muscle conditions.
 So, while you generally should code chronic or recurrent injuries using Chapter 13 codes, you should code current, acute injuries using the appropriate injury code from Chapter 19.